Join The Crew!

 Link to this site

 Through the years, Ferrari-Carano has dabbled in Pinot Noir, producing a Rhonda’s Reserve Pinot Noir (Pinot is Rhonda’s wine of choice).
 A serious Pinot Noir program was finally launched with the 2006 vintage.
-Essentially, a small Pinot Noir winery was started within the current white wine production facility in Healdsburg (the red wines of Ferrari-Carano are produced at the Mountain Winery Estate in Alexander Valley under the direction of Aaron Piotter).
-Pinot Noir vineyards were purchased in the Russian River Valley and in the Mendocino Ridge area (Anderson Valley AVA) high above Anderson Valley .
+Essentially, a small Pinot Noir winery was started within the current white wine production facility in Healdsburg (the red wines of Ferrari-Carano are produced at the Mountain Winery Estate in Alexander Valley under the direction of Aaron Potter).
+Pinot Noir vineyards were purchased in the Russian River Valley and in the Mendocino Ridge AVA high above Anderson Valley.
 The Mendocino Ridge property, Sky High Ranch Vineyard (previously called Hayward Ranch), is located at 1,600 feet, eight miles from the Pacific Ocean.
-Planted in 2003 to clones 667, 777, 828 and Pommard, yields here are miniscule (.58 tons/acre in 2006, .67 tons/acre in 2007).
+Planted in 2003 to clones 667, 777, 828 and Pommard, yields here are minuscule (.58 tons/acre in 2006, .67 tons/acre in 2007).
 The name “Sky High” is ironic as the vineyard site used to be occupied by hippies who farmed another crop of some repute.
 Pinot Noir is also sourced from vineyards farmed by the Dutton Company in the Russian River Valley.
+Total certified sustainably farmed vineyard acreage is more than 1,600 acres.

-When George Bursick left Ferrari-Carano for J Vineyards and Winery, Sarah Quider was brought in to direct the white wine program and Pinot Noir production.
+When George Bursick left Ferrari-Carano for J Vineyards and Winery, Sarah Quider was put in charge of Pinot Noir production.
 Sarah told me she obtained a degree in Biology, but her first job at a marine research facility in Bodega Bay lasted only a short time because she was deterred by the smell of fish (“ugh,” she says).
 The smell of wine was a whole lot more appealing and she obtained a harvest internship at Ferrari- Carano where she fell in love with the aromas and the excitement of winemaking.
 Sarah subsequently worked at Jordan Winery and pursued a degree at University California Davis, graduating in 2003.
-She became winemaker at Ferrari-Carano in 2006.
-Her able assistant is Christine Griffith.
+She was hired at Ferrari-Carano as assistant winemaker, then associate winemaker in charge of the Russian River Valley white wine program, and finally, when Bursick left, became the winemaker in charge of white wines and Pinot Noir at Ferrari-Carano in 2006.
+Her assistant was Christie Griffith.

 Ferrari-Carano wines are available in the Italian/Mediterranean-inspired Villa Fiore Tasting Room which is open daily from 10-5.
 Downstairs there is a tastefully decorated second tasting room, the Enoteca, where reserve and vineyard select wines are poured with comfortable couches and tables for relaxing.
 Winery tours are offered daily at 10:00 AM by appointment and four Private Tasting Programs are available also by appointment (contact the Hospitality Department at 707-433-6700).
 The wines are also sold on the website.
 Although this is a large commercial operation, visitors are welcomed and tended to with sincerity and warmth.
 I have never met the Caranos, but the staff shared so much personal information with me that I left feeling I knew them.
 There is obviously a healthy amount of respect among the staff for the Caranos and I left having acquired quite a bit of admiration for them and good memories of my entire experience.